Jump to:

 History

 History should include the following: symptoms of urinary, bowel, sexual, and neurologic dysfunction and episodes of urinary tract infections (UTI) or autonomic dysreflexia (AD).
 In obtaining the urinary history, determine voiding pattern, bladder sensation, urinary incontinence, mode, and type of voiding (catheterization).
-A bladder diary should include day-time and night-time voiding frequency, volumes voided, incontinence, and urge episodes.3,6,12
+Important factors to elicit also include cognitive ability, upper and lower extremity function, spasticity and dexterity, mobility, supportive environment, medication history, and lifestyle factors such as smoking, alcohol, or addictive drugs.
+A bladder diary is a simple, noninvasive, and inexpensive method of collecting information regarding urinary symptoms and bladder patterns.
+A voiding diary should include day-time and night-time voiding frequency, volumes voided, incontinence, and urge episodes.1,2

 Physical examination